How to Dye Easter Eggs

-Editor’s tip: If you don’t have an egg holder, use a whisk!
+Editor’s Tip: If you don’t have an egg holder, use a whisk!
 Simply ease apart the wires of a whisk and slip the egg inside, then use the handle to dip the egg.
-This is especially handy when dyeing eggs with little kids—less splashing and no roll-away eggs.
+This is especially handy when dyeing Easter eggs with little kids—less splashing and no roll-away eggs.
 Whatever you do, don’t use wooden utensils, as the wood will take on the color.

 Step 4: Dry and store